george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 150: May 18 2019

+**Today's Progress**: Started with the unsupervised learning with python course @DataCamp, experimenting with KMeans for clustering, plotting clusters and their corresponding centroids with pyplot scatter plots to visualize them

+**Thoughts:** I have always been working most of the time with supervised learning methods, although I did try doing some clustering in the past I'm learning new things with this

 ## Day 149: May 17 2019

 **Today's Progress**: Implementing pipelines for classification and regression models with that finished with the Supervised Learning with scikit-learning datacamp course, was a lot of fun, looking forward to continue with more ML courses @datacamp